1Dedios/Tribute-Page/README.md

+<h1>Tribute Page</h1>

-# Tribute Page
+<h2>Tesla Tribute Page</h2>

-This is my version of the Tribute Page for freeCodeCamp.
+This is my version of the Tribute Page for freeCodeCamp, starring Nikolas Tesla.
 Below you can find the link to the deployed site.

 Site: